-Sections 1002.39(6)(f)1. and 1002.395(9)(n)1., Florida Statutes, required the Department of Education to conduct random site visits to private schools participating in the McKay and Florida Tax Credit (FTC) Scholarship Programs.
-The purpose of the site visits is solely to verify the information reported by the school concerning the enrollment and attendance of students, teacher credentials, background screenings, and fingerprint results of teachers.
-The Department was limited to three random site visits to McKay Scholarship schools and seven random site visits to FTC Scholarship schools.
+Section 1002.39(6)(f)1., Florida Statutes, requires Department of Education to conduct random site visits to private schools participating in the McKay Scholarship Program.
+The sole purpose of the site visits is to verify the information reported by the school concerning the enrollment and attendance of students, teacher credentials, background screenings, and fingerprint results of teachers.
+The Department is limited to three random site visits to McKay Scholarship schools.
+Additionally, Section 1002.395(9)(n)1., Florida Statutes, requires the Department to conduct seven site visits to Florida Tax Credit Scholarship schools, with additional visits allowed for schools that received a Notice of Noncompliance or Notice of Proposed Action within the previous two years.

-The Department conducted site visits for the 2011-2012 school year in October 2011.
-Ten private schools were formally notified of the upcoming site visit via certified letter.
+The Department conducted site visits for the 2012-2013 school year in October 2012.
+Fourteen private schools were formally notified of the upcoming site visit via certified letter.
 Each site visit was conducted by two staff members from the Office of Independent Education and Parental Choice with the aid of the Site Visit Procedure Manual developed by the Department.
 The manual identifies procedures to be followed by Department staff conducting the site visits.
 The manual includes statutory references for each private school requirement and background information and copies of supporting compliance documentation submitted by the selected private schools.